 Some of the information you supply will be used by the Skills Funding Agency to fulfil its statutory functions, issue/verify your Unique Learner Number (ULN) and update/check your Personal Learning Record.
 The Skills Funding Agency may share your ULN and Personal Learning Record with other education related organisations, such as your careers service, school, college, university, Government Departments and public bodies responsible for funding your education.
 Further details of how your information is processed and shared can be found on the government website.

 Following information from the Department for Education, this will now be on the original date as planned – 20 August 2020

-Students can collect their results from the Main Hall at the following provisional times:
+Students can collect their results at the following times:

 If you cannot collect your results

-For students who cannot collect their own results, they can designate someone else to collect them using the application form sent home in June.
-The designated person MUST bring photographic proof of identification for themselves.
+For students who cannot collect their own results, they can designate someone else to collect them using the application form sent home in July.
+The designated person needs to make an appointment with school in advance, and MUST bring photographic proof of identification for themselves.

 If you don’t get the results you expected

 For 2020 exception circumstances are in place and the usual Post Results Services are not available.
 See the Ofqual leaflet in your results envelope for further guidance and if you wish to consider an appeal, make sure that you read ‘Results and Appeals process summer 2020’ before completing the Internal Appeals Form included in the process.
 Please note that there is a very short deadline for submitting appeals to the awarding bodies, so ensure that you make your appeal submission by 3 September 2020.